 Costa affirms that God possesses all of this knowledge – all the “could” and “would” knowledge – but then oddly implies that God does not use this knowledge to inform his decree.

 Costa claims: “God possesses counterfactual knowledge, because God has determined everything!”

-Tim: I would love to ask Dr. Costa some clarifying questions: Does God have the power to create libertarian free will agents?
-If so, does God possess the knowledge of how these LFW agents would freely choose if God creates them (even if He never does)?
+Tim: I would love to ask Dr. Costa some clarifying questions: Does God have the power to create agents possessing libertarian freedom?
+If so, does God possess the knowledge of how these LFW agents would freely choose if God creates them (even if he never does)?

-If he answers in the affirmative, then God possesses knowledge of things in which He has not causally determined!
-If he answers in the negative, then he denies either God’s omnipotence or His omniscience.
-On Costa’s Calvinistic view, it seems that God is either not powerful enough to create this kind of creature (in His own image), or God is not intelligent enough to know how this free agent would think, act, and behave.
+If Costa answers in the affirmative, then God possesses knowledge of things in which he has not causally determined!
+If Costa answers in the negative, then he denies either God’s omnipotence or omniscience.
+On Costa’s Calvinistic view, it seems that God is either not powerful enough to create this kind of creature (in his own image), or God is not intelligent enough to know how this free agent would think, act, and behave.

 Tim: If I had a dime for every time a Calvinist misconstrues Molinism as “God foreseeing.”
 That’s not how it works!
 Once again, to sound like a broken record, Costa attacks a straw man.

 Costa also conflates “decree” with “determinism.”
 We all agree on the decree – the argument is over if the decree implies determinism.
 Molinists provide arguments demonstrating that God’s decree does not necessarily entail exhaustive divine determinism.
 Costa, however, begs the question and assumes it does.

 MacGregor responds and says that he agrees with Molina and that…

 A- “Molina actually agreed with Calvin’s exegesis of Romans 9. . .
 Molina thought he taught a form of unconditional election.”